Ignition timing is a procedure to supply spark at the right time. This guide will provide you how to use a timing light to set the ignition timing.

-On to the first stroke, that is the intake, both fuel and air are taken into the cylinder – for combustion.
+On to the first stroke, the intake, fuel, and air are taken into the cylinder for combustion.

 As for the compression step, the piston exerts pressure to this mixture of air and fuel.
 Pressure here is necessary to produce enough explosions.
 A proper explosion is important for attaining propulsion out of the procedure.

-Air compresses fully only when the piston as at its top level, which is called the “top-dead-center.”
+Air compresses fully only when the piston is at its top level, which is called the “top-dead-center.”
 This time is ideal for the spark-plug to fire.

 The next step is power.
 It is the stage where gasoline explodes and pushes the piston downwards to rotate a car’s engine.

-The last stage is exhaust.
-It is where all the by-products of the explosion are emitted in order to begin a fresh process.
+The last stage is the exhaust.
+It is where all the by-products of the explosion are emitted to begin a new process.

 4. How do you interpret the ignition timing number?

-Numbers on the right side of zero on the timing tape refers to the downward motion of the piston.
+Numbers on the right side of zero on the timing tape refer to the piston’s downward motion.
 The numbers on the left of zero refer to the upward motion of the piston.

 A timing light works by lighting the timing numbers in a strobe motion as it spins.
 Hence, you’ll be able to view the point that the spark plug fires on the timing catalog.

 For one, you should read your car manual on how to hook up a timing light.
-Most timing lights have 3 clips and you’ll learn about them on the manual.
+Most timing lights have three clips, and you’ll learn about them in the manual.